Gonza10V/clever-vista/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

 I’m a postdoctoral researcher at the Genetic Logic Lab, led by Chris Myers at the University of Colorado Boulder.
-My research is at the intersection of Synthetic Biology and Computing.
-I’m currently developing a connected and automated DBTL cycle for SynBio using standardized DNA parts, software tools and lab automation in bacteria.
-I aim at creating platforms to engineer biological systems across scales using a computer-aided automated data-driven synthetic biology workflows with digital twins for bacterial biofilms and host-microbiome interactions.
+I’m developing biological and computational tools to create platforms for engineering biological systems across scales using computer-aided automated data-driven synthetic biology workflows with digital twins for bacterial biofilms and host-microbiome interactions.